What is Chronic Venous Insufficiency?

 CVI is most commonly seen in people over 50 and occurs in women more than men.
 Some of the symptoms are similar to those of varicose and spider veins, including swelling, aching, and tiredness in the legs.
 Additional symptoms include skin that flakes, itches, or looks leathery and the formation of new varicose veins.
 It’s extremely important to see a Fort Lauderdale vein doctor if you are experiencing these symptoms, so you can be treated right away to prevent further complications.
 Without treatment, symptoms will only get worse and the problem will continue to prevail.

-There are many precautionary measures you can take to lessen your chances of developing CVI, such as maintaining a healthy weight and a balanced diet, engaging in regular exercise, and avoiding cigarettes, sitting or standing for too long of a time period, and restrictive clothing.
-Additionally, if you do have CVI but are still within the early stages, here are a few best practices to prevent the condition from worsening:
+There are many precautionary measures you can take to lessen your chances of developing CVI, such as maintaining a healthy weight and a balanced diet, engaging in regular exercise, avoiding cigarettes, sitting or standing for too long of a time period, and restrictive clothing.
+Additionally, if you do have CVI but are still in the early stages, here are a few best practices to prevent the condition from worsening:

 2) Make sure to exercise, or at the very least, take frequent walks, and stay at a healthy weight.